 The transferability of credits you earn at Federico Beauty Institute is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the diploma/certificate you earn in Cosmetology is also at the complete discretion of the institution to which you may seek to transfer.
 If the diploma/certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Federico Beauty Institute to determine if your diploma/certificate will transfer.
+This may include contacting an institution to which you may seek to transfer.

-BPPE Performance Data: Prior to signing this enrollment agreement, you must be given a catalog and a school performance fact sheet, which you are encouraged to review prior to signing this agreement.
+BPPE Performance Data: Prior to signing an enrollment agreement, you must be given a catalog and a school performance fact sheet, which you are encouraged to review prior to signing this agreement.
 These documents contain important policies and performance data for this institution.
 This institution is required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, license examination passage rates, and salaries or wages, prior to signing this agreement.
 I certify that I have received the catalog, School Performance Fact Sheet, and information regarding completion rates, placement rates, license examination passage rates, and salary or wage information included in the School Performance Fact Sheet, and have signed, initialed, and dated the information provided in the School Performance Fact Sheet.